nChetna/Tenants/README.md

             step a -  npm install
             step b - npm start

+Note : if you see "Not found" kindly refresh page wait for 2 seconds to display results

 step 3 - when the application is launched we see 20 items per page is displayed and there is navbar in the top

 step 4 - after api results populate click on any one card to see detials of the tenant